 We strongly support open-access scholarship.
 For example, the NYU Press, a department within the NYU Libraries, offers an open-access imprint called Open Square.
 Within the Libraries, we develop and refine the technology for reading and publishing publicly accessible content, advise authors on creating accessible work, and, whenever possible, open our content to the public through digitization.
 Major projects include the Afghanistan Digital Library and Arabic Collections Online.
 Support Digitization.

 Archives—unique resources essential to research—require intensive, highly skilled processing in order to become discoverable and accessible to researchers.
 Support Processing.

 Through assessment, treatment, and reformatting, preservation technologists in the NYU Libraries’ Department of Barbara Goldsmith Preservation and Conservation care for the film, video, and audio materials held in the Department of Special Collections.
 In-house video and audio preservation facilities enable staff to create preservation master files and access copies.
 For example, thanks to a major gift from an anonymous donor, the department can now reformat a wide variety of motion picture film stock for preservation as well as create use copies for research.
 Support Preservation Efforts.

 As part of our libraries’ renovation projects, permanent naming recognition provides a unique way for donors to leave a legacy or honor someone they wish to memorialize.
 Beautiful, prominent rooms and galleries present exciting opportunities to make a lasting impact or honor your connection to NYU.
 Learn about our naming opportunities below.
-If you would like to learn more, please contact our Director of Development.
+If you would like to learn more, please contact Nicole D’Andrea.